fledge-iot/fledge-notify-operation/docs/index.rst

 Trigger Values
 --------------

 The **Trigger Value** and **Cleared Value** are JSON documents that are sent to the operation entry point of the south service.
-The format of these is a set of name and value pairs that represent the data to write via the south service.
+The format of these is a set of name and value pairs that represent the operation to execute via the south service.
 A simple example would be as below

 .. code-block:: JSON